scc-digitalhub/docs/user/docs/runtimes/dbt.md

 # Create new function
 sql = """
-WITH table AS (
+WITH tab AS (
     SELECT  *
     FROM    {{ ref('organizations') }}
 )
 SELECT  *
-FROM    table
+FROM    tab
-WHERE   table."Country" = 'Algeria'
+WHERE   tab."Country" = 'Algeria'
 """
 function = project.new_function(name="algerian-organizations",
                                 kind="dbt",